-Emmy-winning actor Reg E. Cathey, best known for his roles in "House of Cards" and "The Wire" died Friday, Feb.
-9, 2018.
-"The Wire" creator David Simon, announced his death in a tweet, calling him a "fine, masterful actor" and "delightful" person.
+Emmy-winning actor Reg E. Cathey, best known for his roles in "House of Cards" and "The Wire" died on Friday, Feb.
+9. "The Wire" creator David Simon, announced his death in a tweet, calling him a "fine, masterful actor" and "delightful" person.
 He was 59.

 Ursula K. Le Guin

-Ursula K. Le Guin, an American author of novels, children's books, shown in 2001, died Jan.
-22, 2018.
-The award-winning science fiction and fantasy writer who explored feminist themes and was best known for her Earthsea books, died peacefully at her home in Portland, Ore., according to a brief family statement posted to her Twitter account.
+Ursula K. Le Guin, an American author of novels, children's books, shown in 2001, died on Jan.
+22. The award-winning science fiction and fantasy writer who explored feminist themes and was best known for her Earthsea books, died peacefully at her home in Portland, Ore., according to a brief family statement posted to her Twitter account.
 She was 88.

-Peter Mayle, author of the bestseller “A Year in Provence” and other books, died Thursday, Jan.
-18, 2018.
-According to a statement released by his publisher, Alfred A. Knopf, Mayle died at a hospital near his home in the south of France, after a brief illness.
+Peter Mayle, author of the bestseller “A Year in Provence” and other books, died on Thursday, Jan.
+18. According to a statement released by his publisher, Alfred A. Knopf, Mayle died at a hospital near his home in the south of France, after a brief illness.
 He was 78.

 Jerry Van Dyke

 Jerry Van Dyke, the younger brother of Dick Van Dyke, died Friday, Jan 5, in Arkansas, according to his manager.
 The actor had struggled for decades to achieve his own stardom before clicking as the dim-witted assistant coach Luther Van Damin on the hit show "Coach."
 He was 86.